2sic/2sxc-docs/docs-src/pages/net-code/api-compare/razor-sub-components.md

 This applies to `RazorTyped` (v16+) and `AppRazor` (v17.03+).
 It uses the `MyModel` to pass parameters.
-All parameters are typed as `ITypedModel` when received, so you can pass anything.
+All parameters are typed as `ITypedRazorModel` when received, so you can pass anything.

 Calling Razor - eg. `Default.cshtml`: